heath3rq/DevOps_Project_SQL/README.md

 ## Project Description

 The project is for IDS 706 Data Engineering class at Duke University.
-The goal is to build a Bash Command Line tool that performs useful data preparation tasks such as cleaning, truncating, and sorting data.
-For the scope of this project, I built a Bash Command Line tool that removes empty lines from a CSV file.
-It then filters the file by detecting differences between the user-specified columns and only returns rows with a difference.
-I designed the tool in the hope of automating everyday data preparation tasks.
-The bash script can be easily scaled up to incorporate additional features and will be pushed to Docker Hub for accessibility at a later date.
+The goal is to generate a script that queries a SQL database to drive insights.
+While flat files such as .csv files provide a great mechanism for storing data, relational databases allow one to express items and their relationships.
+In this project, we will explore two ways to build and query databases to abstract useful information: SQLite and SQLAlchemy.

+* SQLite is a a self-contained and serverless single file database engine.
+Check out [this post](https://www.w3schools.blog/sqlite-tutorial) from W3schools to learn more if you are interested.

+* SQLAlchemy is a third party Python library that facilitates communication between Python programs and databases.
+SQLAlchemy supports many types of databases such as SQLite, Postgresql, and MySQL.
+Check out [this post](https://medium.com/geekculture/getting-started-with-sqlalchemy-d132d04c940) from medium.com to learn more if you are interested.

 ## Data Flow Diagram